Roman Zakrzewski

-Roman Zakrzewski (1955 in Oświęcim - 25 December 2014) was a Polish painter.
-After beginning his artistic education in high school in Bielsko-Biała, he graduated from the Academy of Fine Arts in Cracow and in 1985 from Jerzy Nowosielski studio.
+Roman Zakrzewski (1955 – 25 December 2014) was a Polish painter.
+After beginning his artistic education in high school in Bielsko-Biała, he graduated from the Jan Matejko Academy of Fine Arts in Kraków and in 1985 from Jerzy Nowosielski studio.
 He lived and worked in Kraków.

 The main subject of Zakrzewski's paintings is a woman's portrait that represents classical values.
 Exhibitions of his works have been presented in Bielsko-Biała, Kraków, Rzeszów, Warsaw, and the United States.